TelinThoth/Downtime_Calc/README.txt

         Character Name: Name of Character
         Account Access: Account ID # to the Account(s) that Character can access.

+Account Access Tags:
+        Account: Multiple Entries for the accounts the Character has.
+Also used by the Log file to determine the order of the Accounts displayed

 Account Tags:
         Account ID #: Unique ID (Per CPGN) for the account
         Type: Type of account being Tracked: 21 types for Standard, 1 Basic non-standard, and option for custom additions.